pojntfx/networked-linux-memsync/docs/notes.md

   - Has pluggable support for load balancing, tracing, health checking and authentication[@google2023grpc]j
 - Supports many languages (Go, Rust, JS etc.)
 - Developed by the CNCF

+### fRPC and Polyglot

+- fRPC
+  - Is an Open-Source RPC framework released by Loophole Labs in 2022
+  - proto3-compatible, meaning that it can be used as a drop-in replacement for gRPC that promises better performance characteristics
+  - Has the ability to stop the RPC system and retrieve an underlying connection, making it possible to re-use connections for different purposes (https://frpc.io/getting-started/overview)
+  - Uses frisbee, a messaging framework to implement the request-response semantics [@loopholelabs2022frisbee]
+- Polyglot
+  - Is the high-performance serialization framework used by fRPC
+  - Works similarly to protocol buffers, but is much simpler and carries less legacy code
+  - Is also language independent, with current implementations for Go, Rust and TypeScript[@loopholelabs2023polyglot]

 ### Redis